Distributed Subgraph Finding: Progress and Challenges: Additional Variants of Distributed Subgraph Finding

 Subgraph finding in a harsh dynamic setting in which the number of topology changes per round is unlimited, was studied by Censor-Hillel, Kolobov, and Schwartzman~\cite{CHKS-dyn}, who showed upper and lower bounds for small subgraphs.

 ~\\\textbf{Subgraph Finding in Quantum Networks:} Izumi, Le Gall, and Magniez~\cite{Izumi+STACS20} have shown that in a quantum \congest model, triangle detection can be solved within $\tilde{O}(n^{1/4})$ rounds, using a distributed version developed by Izumi and Le Gall in~\cite{Izumi+PODC19} of a \emph{Grover Search}~\cite{Grover96}.
 Later, Censor-Hillel, Fischer, Le Gall, Leitersdorf, and Oshman showed quantum triangle detection in $\tilde{O}(n^{1/4})$ rounds and clique detection for larger cliques, using nested Grover searchers~\cite{Censor-HillelFLGLO22}.
-Recently, van Apeldoorn and de Vos~\cite{ApeldoornV22} have shown algorithms for cycle detection and girth computation in the quantum \congest model.
+Later, van Apeldoorn and de Vos~\cite{ApeldoornV22} have shown algorithms for cycle detection and girth computation in the quantum \congest model.
+The work of Fraigniuad, Luce, Magniez, and Todinca~\cite{FraigniaudLMT24} further provides faster algorithms for cycle detection in the quantum \congest model.

+The aforementioned cycle detection algorithm of~\cite{Censor-HillelEW24} in the \clique model, gives a triangle detection algorithm in the quantum \clique model.
+Intuition of why this currently does not extend to larger cycles is given therein.

 We note that the listing variant for triangles cannot be improved using quantum tools, since it is obtained through information theoretic arguments, which apply to this setting as well.

 ~\\\textbf{Acknowledgements.} This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 755839.
 The author thanks Francois Le Gall for clarifications and Dean Leitersdorf for useful feedback on a preliminary version of this survey.